sobteclib/sobtec2/en/content/13credits.md

  * Sophie Toupin, Dhyta and Bobby for contacts with pioneers
  * Jara Rocha, Paula Velez and Anamhoo for conversations about appropriated technologies

-And last but not least, thanks to the community of Calafou [^1].
+En natuurlijk ook zeer veel dank aan de community of Calafou [^1].

 [^0]: https://www.ritimo.org/